 "That and several others in town."

 "He's systematically buying up the town."
-Luke stresses dramatically.
-"He'll turn it into Taylorville, where everything wears cardigans and have the same grass heigh."
+Luke stresses, dramatically.
+"He'll turn it into Taylorville, where everything wears cardigans and have the same grass height!"

-Ignoring Lorelai, Luke rambles on.
-"And the nhe said he'll buy the building next to the diner and turn it into a plate shop for freaks who don't have the brainpower to collect stamps!
+But Luke ignores her.
+"And then he said he'll buy the building next to the diner and turn it into a plate shop for freaks who don't have the brainpower to collect stamps!
 And then I lost it!"

 "I can't picture it."